 Behind every song that stirs your soul, there’s a drummer keeping a beat.
 Whether you listen to pop, rock, jazz, country, hip-hop or soul, it’s a drummer who makes all your favorite songs get up and move.
 That’s why every October 10th, we celebrate National Hug a Drummer Day — a day for giving these hardworking, talented, and often underappreciated musicians their day in the spotlight!

-National Hug a Drummer Day - History
+National Hug a Drummer Day timeline

 First drummers' Hall of Fame